mopidy/mopidy-pandora/README.rst

 v0.1.5 (UNRELEASED)
 ----------------------------------------

+- Add experimental support for rating songs by re-using buttons available in the current front-end Mopidy extensions.
-- Audio quality now defaults to 'high'
+- Audio quality now defaults to the highest setting.
-- Improved caching to revert to Pandora server if station cannot be found in the local cache
+- Improved caching to revert to Pandora server if station cannot be found in the local cache.
-- Fix to retrieve stations by ID instead of token
+- Fix to retrieve stations by ID instead of token.
-- Add unit tests to increase coverage
+- Add unit tests to increase test coverage.

 v0.1.4 (UNRELEASED)
 ----------------------------------------

-- Limit number of consecutive track skips to prevent Mopidy's skip-to-next-on-error behaviour from locking the Pandora user account
+- Limit number of consecutive track skips to prevent Mopidy's skip-to-next-on-error behaviour from locking the user's Pandora account.
-- Better handling of backend exceptions to prevent Mopidy actor crashes
+- Better handling of exceptions that occur in the backend to prevent Mopidy actor crashes.
-- Add support for unicode characters in station and track names
+- Add support for unicode characters in station and track names.

 v0.1.3 (UNRELEASED)
 ----------------------------------------